Purpose of running this test:

 |Barium||Barium can displace potassium, and may cause an increase in stress hormones.
 It may also cause tingling and weakness of muscles.
 Consider potassium support with Potassium Citrate.
 If Krebs intermediates are low on a MAP test, then use Krebs Magnesium-Potassium Chelates.
 If gut pH is very low then consider Potassium Bicarbonate.
 Also, Stress Foundation nucleotide blend and low dose Muscle Support nucleotide blend may be a help.
 In addition, Padma Basic may help with weak muscles and restless leg syndrome if they are issues.|

-Cadmium may decrease the Cytochrome P450 enzyme system, so consider Indole-3-carbinol to support CYP 450.
+Cadmium may decrease the Cytochrome P450 enzyme system, so consider I-3-C Plus (Indole-3-Carbinol and DIM) capsules to support CYP 450.
 Since cadmium replaces zinc in arteries, adults may want to consider low dose Heart Support nucleotide blend and Hawthorn Extract.
 Also, use Vitamin E and low dose Ion Transport support capsules for cadmium, as it helps to prevent the cadmium induced suppression of the CFTR enzyme.
 Also, work on supporting methylation, as weak methylation capacity is related to susceptibility to cadmium.

 In addition, lithium, which is in both Be Calm Spray and All in One, may help to protect against the negative impacts of cadmium, especially with respect to hormones such as testosterone, LH, and FSH.